agarwalvinit/scubanaut/README.md

 ##Webpack Handlebars Starter Project

 A simple starter project built on webpack, handlebars, sass and babel.
+Useful for creating and working with reusable, modular components.

 ###Installation